sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/aws-connection.rst

 .. figure:: ../../../_assets/aws/glue/connection.png
    :alt: aws
-   :width: 60%
+   :width: 50%

-2. Enter the Connection name as dojoconnection.
-Select Network as the Connection type and click on the Next button.
+2. Enter the Connection name as ``dojoconnection``.
+Select ``Network`` as the Connection type and click on the Next button.

 .. figure:: ../../../_assets/aws/glue/add_connection.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

-3. On the next screen, select GlueVPC as the VPC.
-Select Private Subnet for the Subnet.
-Select the default Security Group.
+3. On the next screen, select ``GlueVPC`` as the VPC.
+Select ``Private Subnet`` for the Subnet.
+Select the ``default Security Group``.
 Finally click on the Next button.

 .. figure:: ../../../_assets/aws/glue/vpc_connection.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

 4. On the next screen, click on the Finish button.
 It will create the network type connection.
 Select the connection and click on the Test connection button to test the connection.

 .. figure:: ../../../_assets/aws/glue/connection_success.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

-5. On the popup screen, select the role specified and specific s3 bucket, then use that one.
+5. On the popup screen, select the role specified and specific S3 bucket, then use that one.
 Click on the Test connection button.

 .. figure:: ../../../_assets/aws/glue/test_connection.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

 6. The connection test will take some time.
 Wait till the test status is displayed as successful.

 .. figure:: ../../../_assets/aws/glue/success_test_connection.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

 VPC Peering Connections
 ----------

 Now, since Fire Insights and AWS Glue are running on separate VPC's, we can use VPC Peering connection to enable communication from AWS Glue VPC to Fire Insights VPC.

-1. Create Peering connection
+1. Create Peering connection.

 .. figure:: ../../../_assets/aws/glue/peering_communication.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

 2. On successful creation, you will be able to see peering connection with Status active.

 .. figure:: ../../../_assets/aws/glue/peering_connection_list.PNG
    :alt: aws
-   :width: 60%
+   :width: 50%

-.. note:: Ignore the above steps if Fire Insights and AWS Glue are running on same VPC
+.. note:: Ignore the above steps if Fire Insights and AWS Glue are running on same VPC.